 Medication can definitely get rid of yeast, but it also has a negative side you should know about.
 There are two things you need to consider when using yeast medications.

 This means that the next time you use this same medication it won’t work and your yeast issue can get worse.
-That means you’ll be moving on to stronger antifungal meds which are more harmful to your body, or you’ll chose to do things naturally.
+That means you’ll be moving on to stronger antifungal meds which are more harmful to your body, or you’ll choose to do things naturally.
 Going the natural route at this point can be harder because the yeast has become stronger and more in number.

-Treating yeast naturally is a long road, and like I said, I’m not going to cover everything here because so many awesome people are already doing so online.
+Managing yeast naturally is a long road, and like I said, I’m not going to cover everything here because so many awesome people are already doing so online.
 You can find a lot of different remedies that can help you.
 I just want to give you some solid direction in what to look for.

 1. Start with diet